 The North Sydney Public Art Trail is a subset of the public art experience throughout the LGA and has been designed as comfortable three hour walk from the harbour foreshore into the CBD and back.

-The North Sydney Public Art Trail Report, adopted by Council in 2014, identified 18 sites with five proposed new works to be commissioned over a five year period.
+The North Sydney Public Art Trail Report was adopted by Council in 2014 and identified 18 sites with three proposed new works to be commissioned over a four-year period.

-Several major artworks are located within the North Sydney CBD including sculptures and historical landmarks at Coca Cola Place, Mary McKillop Place and the Australian Catholic University.
-Three other sculptural works are a short distance from each other in Berry Street, Miller Street and Brett Whiteley Place.
+Several major artworks are located within the North Sydney CBD including sculptures and historical landmarks at Coca Cola Place, Mary McKillop Place, the Australian Catholic University and a new and innovative commission at 100 Mount Street.
+Other significant sculptural works are a short distance from each other in Berry Street, Miller Street and Brett Whiteley Place.

-Two large scale site-specific sculptures were commissioned in 2014/15 for the CBD.
-The first of the new commissions is by Brisbane based artist Daniel Templeman and is located on the corner of Pacific Highway and Blue and Walker Streets.
-The second sculpture is Angles of Incidence by Sydney based artists Warren Langley and Julia Davis and is located at the Victoria Cross intersection on the corner of Pacific Highway and Miller Street.
+Three large scale site-specific sculptures have been commissioned over a four-year period in the CBD.
+The first commission titled Missing Corners by Brisbane based artist Daniel Templeman is located on the corner of Pacific Highway and Blue and Walker Streets.
+The second sculpture titled Angles of Incidence by Sydney based artists Warren Langley and Julia Davis is located at the Victoria Cross intersection on the corner of Pacific Highway and Miller Street.
+The third commission titled A Rotunda for ‘Reflective Encounters’ by Sydney based artist Damien Butler is located in St Peters Park at 234 Blues Point Road.

 Public Art Trail App

-Download the NORTH ARTS walking tour app that provides information and images for trail's 18 stops, as well as a locational map.
+Download the free NORTH ARTS walking tour app that provides information, and images and audio for the 20 stops on the art trail, as well as a locational map.

 Stops are marked with a North Sydney Public Art Trail sign post which incorporates information about the site and braille for the visually impaired.